Shielding advice for the clinically extremely vulnerable to stop from April

-While we are in a nationwide lockdown in England, people who are clinically extremely vulnerable are advised to shield.
+While we were in a nationwide lockdown in England, people who are clinically extremely vulnerable were advised to shield.
+The national shielding programme came to an end on 31 March.

-Coronavirus (Covid-19) can make anyone seriously ill.
+Coronavirus can make anyone seriously ill.
 But older people and those that are clinically vulnerable, could be at greater risk of severe illness from coronavirus.
-You should be especially careful to follow the rules and:
+You should continue to be especially careful to follow the rules and we recommend extra precautions to keep yourself safe:

 - minimise your contact with others